 The big question first: Can dogs eat raw chicken?
 Here’s what your dog’s stomach has to say!

 To answer the question “Can dogs eat raw chicken?”, we should look at the fascinating world of carnivore digestion.
 Because at the end of the day, this isn’t a question about will a dog eat raw chicken – any experienced Dog Owner will tell you the answer is yes – but whether doing so will make them sick.
-And according to doggie biology, that answer is no. Well, probably not.
+And according to doggy biology, that answer is no.

 Part of this has to do with what your dog’s digestive system looks like.
 First of all, it’s shorter.
 There aren’t extra stomachs (or rumens, if you want to get scientific) or long, winding digestive tracts or any of the other anatomical elements needed to break down plant material.
 Instead, your dog gobbles up a meal, and what seems like five minutes later, they’re giving you the signal that they need a potty break.

 One possible advantage of this quick digestive process is that there’s less time for harmful bacteria to grow inside your pup.
 You know, like the old proverb of a rolling stone gathering no moss.